diannedejesus/update_contacts/readme.md

 ## Functional Description
 The application will connect to an outlook exchange account and import the contact list, timestamping the import.
 The list will be filtered by job title.
 Then a unique access link will be generated for each contact.
 This link will be used as an identifer for the contact.
 Then a separate database will be filled for the user application.
 It will contain only name and link/identifier for security purposes.
-- the import will be timestamped the day of import or have the last modified date.
+- the import will be timestamped the day of import or have the last modified date (doesn't seem that the last modified date is available on exchange)
 - filtering by job title since that is the field we use to identify type of contact.
 - connection by outlook exchange since that is what the company uses, through the soap protocal and EWS
-- the number of contacts will be less then 100 so the access link can be unique but managable as a manual entry
+- the number of contacts will be less then 200 so the access link can be unique but managable as a manual entry
 - the data will be used to fill a separate database, the user data entry has no need to access all the contact information so that will be kept seperate with other none sensitive information.

-The user application will consist of a form where the user will be able enter and submit their contact information.
+The user application will consist of a form where the user will be able to enter and submit their contact information.
 If they use a unique link then their name will be auto filled.
 Clear instruction will be placed onscreen and warnings will show up to explain the importance of updating their data.
 - The instruction will state that in order to erase information and not replace it, they will need to call or email us.
 - if the unique link is not used then the linkid will be left empty and a match will be found during the verification process.